top of page

 Colorectal Cancer Awareness Month

 According to Health Canada, the month of March is National Colorectal Cancer Awareness Month!
-So, I thought it would be fitting to talk about Colorectal Cancer (CRC) and how naturopathic medicine can benefit you or the ones you love.
+So, I thought it would be fitting to briefly discuss Colorectal Cancer (CRC) and how naturopathic medicine may support you and/or your loved ones.

 CRC is diagnosed in the colon (large intestine) and/or the rectum when rapidly dividing tumor cells are detected through imaging; most commonly a colonoscopy.

-Although it is typical for CRC to occur in individuals over 50 years of age, it can happen earlier.
+Although it is typical for CRC to occur in individuals over 50 years of age, new research is showing that CRC is being diagnosed in younger individuals.
 Recently, it has been noted that there has been an increase in CRC diagnoses in individuals younger than 40 years of age.
 When we talk about risk factors, we often think that if we don’t have a family history, then we don’t need to worry about it!
-NOT TRUE!
-When it comes to CRC, research has shown that most individuals (approximately 80%) who get CRC do NOT have a family history associated with the condition.
+But, this is untrue.
+When it comes to CRC, research has shown that most individuals (approximately 80%) who get CRC do not have a family history associated with the condition.
 However, individuals with a 1st degree relative who has or has had CRC, have an 18% chance of getting CRC at some point in their lifetime.
-Other risk factors, which relate to all cancer types include: sedentary lifestyle, diet high in meats and processed foods, smoking and alcohol intake.
+Other risk factors, which relate to all cancer types include: sedentary lifestyle, diet high in processed meats and ultra-processed foods, smoking and alcohol intake.

-If you have a family history, or you suspect that you may have CRC, there are specialized laboratory tests for CRC that we can run, to detect your current risk and initiate investigation:
+If you have a family history, or you suspect that you may have CRC, there are specialized laboratory tests for CRC that may be run, to help understand your current risk :

 Carcinoembryonic antigen (CEA) – This marker is commonly elevated in patients with CRC and can be used as a screening test, to monitor active cancer treatments and remission.